 2. Build Quality In

-An overarching theme for “Build Quality In” is to automate any processes that you can from the get-go.
-Once your processes or workflows have been tested and verified, find ways to automate those so your team can work on other parts of the process.
+An overarching theme for “Build Quality In” is to automate processes from the get-go.
+Once your processes or workflows have been tested and verified, try and automate them immediately.

 3. Create Knowledge

-This is creating documentation on the fly for easy reference later.
-This can include a Wiki-like Notion or Confluence, or a code repository like GitHub or GitLab.
-With these in place, your team can quickly store their findings and make it accessible to others on the team or other developers who may be working on similar projects.
+Creating knowledge can include storing your information in a wiki tool or code repositories like GitHub or GitLab.
+With these in place, your team can quickly store their findings and make it accessible to other developers who may be working on similar projects.

 4. Defer Commitment